abtion/muffi.net/README.md

 Adapting the command to bash/fish etc. should be a matter of replacing `.zshrc`, with for instance `.bashrc`.

+#### Playwright (for end-to-end tests)

+To install Chromium for Playwright, start PowerShell as Administrator. (by right-clicking the PowerShell shortcut in the Start Menu and selecting "Run as Administrator".)

+From the root folder of the Muffi.NET project, run the following PowerShell commands:

+  Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned cd tests\MuffiNet.Selenium.Tests .\bin\Debug\net6.0\playwright.ps1 install chromium

 ### 3. Ensure that linting and tests pass

 Backend